Animal Ambition: Critical response

 Jabbari Weekes of Exclaim! wrote "Animal Ambition showcases a very creatively confused 50 Cent, trapped in some sort of musical purgatory we can only hope he find his way out of."
 Brandon Soderberg of Spin said, "Animal Ambition half-assedly pimps the phony idea perpetuated by his Jesse Pinkman-like core fans and an increasingly clueless 50 Cent himself: that his success was built on bona fide gangster rap swagger rather than incredibly accessible club bangers."
 Ian Cohen of Pitchfork Media said, "There may not be much Curtis Jackson on Animal Ambition, but it does give an accurate survey of where 50 Cent is at right now."
 Eric Diep of XXL said, "50 Cent's credibility as a viable solo artist is still being tested every day.
 In a rare occasion for Fif, Animal Ambition has got everyone back on the 50 bandwagon and rooting for the second wind in his career.
 Now, with talks of a G-Unit album later this year, 50 Cent is on the fast-track to becoming the unstoppable force he once was.
 All of this only means 50 has to push even harder to elevate his status to that level, and with Animal Ambition, he shows he's ready to put in the work."
 Jordan Sowunmi of Now said, "The album has a few bright spots: on Irregular Heartbeat, the emcee snarls the stone-faced threats that made him an irresistible menace in the early aughts.
 But it's not enough to save an album that's bogged down by a rapper – and production – stuck in the middle of the last decade."
 Jesse Cataldo of Slant Magazine wrote "It's unfortunate that 50 Cent can't offer more, tackling his anxieties head-on rather than burying them under the guise of shopworn gangster narratives, but while simple pleasures are about all Animal Ambition can offer, it at least presents them with listenable panache."

 Commercial performance

-Animal Ambition debuted at number four on the Billboard 200 chart, with first-week sales of 46,000 copies in the United States.
+Animal Ambition debuted at number four on the Billboard 200 chart, with first-week sales of 46,000 copies in the United States giving 50 Cent his fifth consecutive top 5 album in the country.
 In its second week, the album dropped to number 15 on the chart, selling 17,000 copies.
 In its third week, the album dropped to number 23 on the chart, selling 10,000 copies.
 In its fourth week, the album dropped to number 39 on the chart, selling 7,200 copies.
-As of December 2014, the album has sold 124,000 copies in the United States.
+As of December 2014, the album has sold 124,000 copies in the United States.Animal Ambition also debuted at number one on Billboard's Independent Album's Chart, which would later go on shipping over one million copies being 50 cent first platinum album without Interscope/Shady records..